beebauman/unix/SERVER-ADMIN-CHEATSHEET.md

 1. Check the configured DNS resolvers in `/etc/resolv.conf`.
 Make sure the IP addresses match the resolvers provided by the hosting company.
 Optionally add this line for round-robining:

 		options rotate

+	Note: Digital Ocean servers have some kind of issue with reverse DNS lookups through Level3 (`4.2.2.2`) that causes SSH logins to be delayed for about 15 seconds (unless `/etc/ssh/sshd_config` has `UseDNS` set to `no`).
+To solve, move `4.2.2.2` to the last line of this file, if present.

 1. Reboot the server, and then confirm that the public and private IP addresses are up: